Fodilahy-mena/country-quiz/README.md

 when they select the wrrong option.

 Overall, it is a very good project, especially since it is a little bit challeging.

--   Where can I see your demo?
--   What was your experience?
--   What have you learned/improved?
--   Your wisdom? :)

 ### Built With